omnivector-solutions/cluster-agent/README.md

 ## Release

 There is a GitHub action to publish the package to the codeartifact repository.
-Trigger it manually when a GitHub release will also be created.
+Trigger it manually hence a GitHub release will also be created.

 ## Install the package